A dashboard for exploring MA-XRF data

 ax.axis('off')

-A first step now is to manually select regions of interest for page 35 (index 15)…
+A first step now is to read relevant datasets from the datastack file and manually select regions of interest for page 35 (index 15)…

 n = 15